geut/permanent-seeder/README.md

 ### `api/raw/:key`

-The route `api/raw/:key` displays the raw data that feed into the dashboard.
+Returns the raw data that feed into the dashboard.

 ## <a name="issues"></a> Issues